EU measures against unsustainable fishing by non-EU countries

 What is changing?

-The EU's proposal clarifies certain conditions for identification of countries that allow unsustainable fishing.
-It defines “failure to cooperate” as the failure to engage in meaningful consultations, in good faith, in which both (or all) parties make substantial efforts to reach agreement on the adoption of necessary fishery management measures.
+- it fails to engage in meaningful consultations, in good faith, in which both (or all) parties make substantial efforts to reach agreement on the adoption of necessary fishery management measures.

 Why?